Formula One chiefs to make final call on Bahrain race

 He condemned violence "directed against police and government institutions" and also "excessive force and indiscriminate use of tear gas against protesters" by security forces.

-(Additional reporting by Isabel Coles in Dubai; Writing by Reed Stevenson; Editing by Michael Roddy)
+(Additional reporting by Isabel Coles in Dubai; Writing by Reed Stevenson; Editing by Mark Heinrich)